Forgiveness and Forgiving are Absolutely Required

 "I forgave you a long time ago, but you primarily need to be asking for forgiveness from God in Jesus Christ's Name if you haven't done so.
 I released the memory and anger against you in my life so that you had no power over me for the evil you have done.
 You need to understand that asking for forgiveness, with the magnitude of what you have done, also requires asking for forgiveness from my children, my parents, my friends, and your own family as you have hurt more than just me along with destroying the life of my ex-wife which she shares responsibility.

 While I have forgiven you, there is responsibility on your part to make restitution as proof of your genuine desire for forgiveness which God was expecting in your earthly life.
 I don't think you have been feeling any type of sorrowful accountability until now as you are now facing death.
-Three things as proof that are expected:
+Four things as proof that are expected:

 1. Confessing to attempted murder to the police.